sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/122_Using_React_Context_API.md

 ### Architectural style for context
-There are two ways to write code when using context:
+There are two ways to write code when using context - because "context by default does not contain state":
 1. Have a file containing the context, and specify the `Provider` `value` separately at the "root" (ancestor) of the UI subset.
 The stateful logic, in this case is specified at the "root" component, a core UI component.
 Note that all context is accessible within this "root" component.
 	```jsx
 	// FoodContext.js